 One of three three-star restaurants in San Sebastian, Akelarre has two set menus and one a la carte.
 Its dishes include roast lobster and egg and caviar with cauliflower puree.
 Overlooking the panoramic Bay of Biscay, the restaurant is led by the head of the kitchen Pedro Subijana, whose has guided the eatery with diligence and artistry since he began working at Akelarre in 1975.

-This Catalan restaurant includes a "'micro menu" of tapas as well as the main menu featuring a lyophilized sausage and ham dish.
-Lead chef Carme Ruscalleda says she and her staff base their dishes on the philosophy of del cap al plat —"from head to the plate"—inspired by the "produce, sea, and culture" of the Maresme, a picturesque region along the Catalan coast.
+This Catalan restaurant includes a "'micro menu" of tapas as well as the main menu featuring a freeze-dried sausage and ham dish.
+Lead chef Carme Ruscalleda says she and her staff base their dishes on the philosophy of del cap al plat —"from head to the plate"—inspired by the "produce, sea and culture" of the Maresme, a picturesque region along the Catalan coast.

 "Not only is the restaurant made with environmentally friendly materials, it also recycles its own waste, harvests rainfall and cools itself using geothermal energy."

 Denia, a beach resort in the east of Spain, isn't normally associated with Michelin-quality food, but the eponymous owner/chef of this restaurant got his third star in 2012.
 "We now wish to embody and constantly delve into lost ingredients and forgotten flavors," says Quique Dacosta, who is considered one of the leaders of avant-garde cuisine in Spain.